Superstition Mountain: Geography

 Superstition Mountain is located within the greater Superstition Mountains range 43 miles east of Phoenix, Arizona, in the fringe of the state's central mountain region.
 It is a prominent landmark located generally south and east of the Salt River, rising approximately 3000 ft above the Salt River Valley.
 The city of Apache Junction is located immediately to the west of the mountain, and the unincorporated community of Gold Canyon is located to the south.

 The mountain has two major peaks, Superstition Peak or Peak 5057 (elevation recorded as 5059 ft using NAVD 88, but formerly recorded as 5057 ft) near Hieroglyphic Canyon and Peak 5024 (5024 ft) above Lost Dutchman State Park near a visually prominent feature called the Flatiron.
 Lost Dutchman State Park is located on the western side of the mountain, as is the Goldfield ghost town in modern-day Youngberg.
 The northern and eastern sides of the mountain consist of very rugged terrain and wilderness.
-Weaver's Needle, popular for rock climbing, is on the east side of the mountain.
+Weavers Needle, popular for rock climbing, is on the east side of the mountain.